MadrinanComLab/Exp-PocketBase/README.md

 <br/>

+<section id="destructuring-login-function"></section>

 ### Destructuring Login Function

-Now that we destructure the logout function using custom hook, we'll take a few steps to destructure the login as well.<br/>
+Now that we've destructured the logout function using a custom hook, we'll take a few steps to destructure the login as well.<br/>

-Create `UseLogin.js` and will contain the following:
+Create `UseLogin.js` and it will contain the following:
 ```javascript
 import PB from "lib/pocketbase";
 import { useState } from "react";